Jhan Mariñez

-Jhan Carlos Mariñez Fuente (pronounced "Yan MArin-yez") (born August 12, 1988) is a Dominican professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Florida Marlins, Chicago White Sox, Tampa Bay Rays, Milwaukee Brewers, Pittsburgh Pirates, Texas Rangers, and Baltimore Orioles.
+Jhan Carlos Mariñez Fuente (pronounced "Yan MArin-yez") (born August 12, 1988) is a Dominican professional baseball pitcher for the Conspiradores de Querétaro of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Florida Marlins, Chicago White Sox, Tampa Bay Rays, Milwaukee Brewers, Pittsburgh Pirates, Texas Rangers, and Baltimore Orioles.

 Career

 Florida Marlins

 Mariñez signed with the Florida Marlins as an amateur free agent in 2006.
 He was called up to the majors for the first time on July 15, 2010.

 Chicago White Sox

 Mariñez and Osvaldo Martínez were sent to the Chicago White Sox as compensation for the hiring of Ozzie Guillén by the Marlins, as Guillen had one year remaining on his contract with the White Sox.
 On July 13, 2012, Marinez was called up to the majors.
 He was outrighted off the roster on September 6, 2013.

 Detroit Tigers

-Mariñez signed a minor league deal with the Detroit Tigers on November 18, 2013 and was assigned to the AAA Toledo Mud Hens.
+Mariñez signed a minor league deal with the Detroit Tigers on November 18, 2013 and was assigned to the Triple–A Toledo Mud Hens.
 Along with former Tiger Nate Robertson, he was released from his minor league contract on May 17, 2014 after struggling with his command.